 Apart from the interview sections there are also a few other bits-and-bobs in Sane.
 One of these is a nice photographic feature on QP who paints big black and white numbers with a mixture of latin or Japanese script.
 One of his photos of a ‘H S’ painted high up on a rooftop, contrasting with the Japanese typography surrounding it, really stood out in the magazine.
 Meanwhile in the centre of the mag there is a spread of postage stamp sized flicks of street bombing from around the world – which feels a bit out of place with the rest of the content.
 Finally the mag ends with an essay titled ‘from Struggle For Pride’.
 Again this is a slightly odd part of the publication which doesn’t really seem to connect to anything else in it.
 It’s a bit difficult to describe the gist of the text other than it’s about someone meeting up with other people to discuss their band.
 I guess something was lost in translation here.

 After reading Sane I haven’t really got a much better feel for the streets of Tokyo or Japan which is what I was looking for.
 However the magazine has interesting interviews, quality pictures, and is well put together.
 Perhaps because of the climate in Japan Sane promotes the work of international muralists whose featured art is both impressive and accomplished.
 While they cooperate with property owners and residents or aim to challenge the viewer ultimately, as Nychos puts it, “we do art for ourselves.”
 This is one way in which these mega-scale works depart from street graffiti.
-Taken out of a gallery context monumental murals bring art direct to the lives of the public.
+Taken out of a gallery context monumental murals bring art directly to the lives of the public.
 However unlike street graffiti, which I think encourages public participation (whether good or bad), this is all about public observation.
 These aren’t community murals created around local issues or struggles but very much focused on the artist.
 I was recently flicking through a book by the historian John Dower, who has emphasised the importance of ‘visualising cultures‘.
 In Japan in War and Peace he lists graffiti recorded during WWII by the Japanese police: “Attack the government’s running-dog police….
 Anarchism.
 Anarchism.
 Stand up, proletariat.
 Destroy the bourgeoisie.”
 Which I think is a nice note to end on here.